Today is International Jazz Day! To celebrate, please welcome my guest author today, Matthew Gollub, with his list of jazz books for kids.

 4. When Louis Armstrong Taught Me Scat by Muriel Harris Weinstein, illustrated by Gregory Christie

 This book serves as a rousing introduction to the iconic trumpeter and ambassador of jazz.
 “Can we scat about bubblegum?” a young girl asks in her dream.
 “Sure,” says Mr. Armstrong, playing the muse, “bubblegum’s hip.”
 And they’re off: “Oooba-lee-cooo, Oooba-lee-cat.
-Bubble me a bubble, an’ bubble it FAT…” Whimsical, free flowing artwork matches the text. [picture book, ages 5 and up]
+Bubble me a bubble, an’ bubble it FAT…” Whimsical, free-flowing artwork matches the text. [picture book, ages 5 and up]

 3. Jazz Baby by Lisa Wheeler, illustrated by R. Gregory Christie

-This catchy read-aloud portrays a happy baby whose soulful family showers him with love—and endless opportunity to snap, tap, scat and swing to the music they provide at home. [picture book, ages 4 and up]
+This catchy read-aloud portrays a happy baby whose soulful family showers him with love—and an endless opportunity to snap, tap, scat and swing to the music they provide at home. [picture book, ages 4 and up]

 2. This Jazz Man by Karen Ehrhardt, illustrated by R.G.
 Roth

 This swinging make-over of “This Old Man” introduces the roles of nine jazz legends amid gorgeous illustrations and plenty of onomatopoeia.
 Jazz buffs will recognize iconic performers such as trumpeter Dizzy Gillespie and tap extraordinaire Bill Robinson (“Mr. Bojangles”) For an inspired narration, check out children’s singer Miss Nina’s rendition on Youtube. [picture book, ages 4 and up]

 1. Jazz on a Saturday Night by Leo and Diane Dillon